Manwe-777/tool-db/README.md

 # Tool Db

-ToolDb is a peer-to-peer model for a decentralized database, inspired by Gun (Mark Nadal): https://gun.eco/
+ToolDb is a peer-to-peer model for a decentralized database, inspired by GundB

 It is the mix of a lot of cool concepts into one;